Sathiyaraman-M/Endurance/README.md

 The project uses complete .NET Stack from Blazor to ASP.NET Core 6.0 to Microsoft SQL Server.
 It also uses other open source components such as MudBlazor, LazyCache, AutoMapper, HangFire, MediatR

-## Steps to build and test this project
+## Steps to run this project

-- Download and install .NET 6.0 from [here](https://dotnet.microsoft.com/download/dotnet/6.0).
-- Make sure atleast you have Microsoft SQL Server LocalDB feature, in order to run this project.
-- Next configure the database connection string in the `Quark.Server/appsettings.development.json`.
+- Normal build _(This uses a normal SQL Server instance)_
+  - Open `/Quark.Server/Properties/launchSettings.json` file.
+  - Go the `Quark.Server` profile under `profiles` key.
+  - Under `environmentVariables`, modify the value of `DbServer` from `localhost` to your own SQL Server address.
+If you are using LocalDB, change it to `(localdb)/SQLLocalDB`.
+Also it is recommended to update the `DbUser` and `DbPassword` variables.
-- If you are using Visual Studio 2022, you can directly open the solution file `Endurance.sln` and build and run the solution.
+  - If you are using Visual Studio, simply start the application in `Quark.Server` launch profile.
+If you are using Visual Studio code, use `dotnet run` in the terminal.
+  - Make sure the SQL Server is properly accessible.

+- Using docker _(This uses SQL Server inside docker container)_
+  - Install Docker Desktop(For windows and macOS users) or Docker CE(For Linux users). _Note that using docker in windows requires a proper installation of WSL 2._
+  - Download this repository zip file and extract the solution files into folder of your wish.
+  - Open a terminal at the that folder .
+Type `docker-compose up` and press enter.
+This command creates 2 container images, each for the ASP.NET Core app and SQL Server, after which both the containers start running.
-  -  Open Package Manager Console and run the following command to generate a database in SQL Server.
+  - Open your browser and browse to `https://localhost:8080` to run the web app.
-     __Also make sure you set the default project as `Quark.Infrastructure`__
-     ```
-     Update-Database
-     ```
+  - Alternatively, the application can be run through Visual Studio, by choosing the _Quark.Server_(Kestrel) as launch profile, which runs at `https://localhost:5001` _without   docker_.
+But this step requires the SQL server container to be running, which can be started from Docker desktop if not running previously.
-- If you are using Visual Studio Code, install the C# VS Code extension (OmniSharp)
+  - Similarly, if using Visual Studio Code, simply use `dotnet run` in the terminal and browse `https://localhost:5001`, while ensuring the SQL Server container is running
-  - Open the project folder in your VSCode terminal.
-  - Run the following command to generate a database in SQL Server
-    ```
-    dotnet ef database update
-    ```
-  - Run the following to build and run the project
-    ```
-    dotnet run
-    ```